 What was the price for all that?
 To have children speaking English?

 How hard is it for parents to realize that there is something wrong inside the curriculum that feeds the mind of their students.

 The other reason was the Arabic.
 I was there in the heart of Jerusalem, my daughter speaking Arabic as if she is growing up in San Francisco.
-And the last stoke for me was the attitude; I was starting to have this allergy from white black attitude.
-American/ Arab attitude and it was something I did not like.
+And the last stroke for me was the attitude; I was starting to have this allergy from white, black perspective.
+American/ Arab opinion and it was something I did not like.
 Especially that we were paying a real big chunk of money to that school.
-They were not actually giving us charitable services.
+They were not giving us charitable services.